Our theory is this:

-We don’t demand perfection (we’re yet to find a brand that’s perfect) but we do demand honesty.
+We don’t demand perfection (strictly between us – we’re yet to achieve perfection ourselves).
+But, we do demand honesty.

 We do a mass refresh annually and updates on an ad hoc basis as new information is disclosed – this may mean brands are added or removed from our site.
 We also constantly review and refine our appraisal system to ensure it’s as fair and as objective as possible.

 How we’re funded

 It’s completely free for you to use our site.
 We also list a lot of brands for free on our site.
 But, to grow and support pioneering, sustainable brands we need funding.